thelovebug/wiki.moobug.net/docs/docs/amateur_radio/ft8_on_linux_with_xiegu_g90.md

 title: "Setting up FT8 on Linux with the Xiegu G90"
 ---

-!!! information
+!!! info
     This article was written by operator [Dave M7TLB][QRZ], for the Amateur Radio community.

     Reach out to me via [QRZ][QRZ] for any additions and omissions.

 [QRZ]: https://qrz.com/db/M7TLB

-!!! warning
-    This document is a work in progress, and therefore may be utter bobbins.
+!!! warning "This document is a work in progress, and therefore may be utter bobbins."

 ## Overview